feram18/led-stock-ticker/README.md

                                   Example: "EUR" (Default: USD) "clock_format"      String      Sets the preferred clock format Accepted values are "12h" and "24h" (Default: 12h).
+  "update_rate"       Float       Update rate at which new data is fetched (Default: 10min).
 ```

 Additionally, you will want to ensure the timezone on your Raspberry Pi is correct.
 It will often have London by